 Thanks to the generous bequest from his family, Carl's life and story continue to live on in the Carl Joseph Memorial Library Collection and Reading Commons at the University of Toledo.
 It is a fitting tribute to his accomplishments, ideals, character, service, and sacrifice, and the Carlson Library is proud to play a part in maintaining it.

 The Carl Joseph Collection and Reading Commons is located on the fifth floor of the Carlson Library.

 The Carl Joseph Reading Commons has recently been expanded to include two new study alcoves.

 The first one (see above) was completed in 2019.
-It features a display of pictures from the 1934 Toledo Auto-Lite strike.
-Construction on the second room (see below) is complete but work on the display is still in progress.
-The display will focus on Toledo's industrial war effort during World War II.
+It features a display about the 1934 Toledo Auto-Lite strike.
+The second one (see below) was completed in 2020.
+It features a display that focuses on Toledo's industrial war effort during World War II.